 We take it for granted that California produces some of the world’s best wines, with top critics ranking them alongside the finest vintages from Bordeaux, Burgundy, and beyond.
 But the situation was very different in the mid-1970s.
 Back then, even Napa Valley was considered second rate by wine aficionados—if it was considered at all.

-All that changed on June 7, 1976, when Time magazine published a four-paragraph article that would become the most important story ever written about American wine.
-Tucked away on page 58 of the magazine’s Modern Living section, it chronicled the results of a blind tasting in Paris, organized by English wine merchant Steven Spurrier and his American colleague Patricia Gallagher.
+All that changed on June 7, 1976, when Time magazine published a four paragraph article that would become the most important story ever written about American wine.
+Tucked away on page 58 of the magazine’s Modern Living section, it chronicled the results of a blind tasting in Paris, organised by English wine merchant Steven Spurrier and his American colleague Patricia Gallagher.

 The California wines beat the French in both the red and white categories, shattering the notion that only France could produce top-caliber wines.

 The event brought together a group of esteemed French judges to pit the finest French wines against the best of California.
 Wines from the Golden State were virtually unknown in France, beyond a few jug wines sold in Paris, and nobody expected them to win.

 If it hadn’t been a slow news day on May 24, 1976, when the event was held, the world might never have known about the now-famous Judgment of Paris tasting, widely regarded today as a watershed moment in California’s wine history.

 “Steven invited all the American, British, and French press to attend, and everybody turned it down, myself included,” says George M. Taber, who was a reporter in Paris at the time.
 But then he received a phone call from Gallagher, urging him to reconsider.

 “The tasting was on a Monday, which was the slowest day of the week,” Taber says.
 “So I went.”
 He was the only journalist to show up.